astroboi1/astroboi1.github.io/_posts/2020-10-11-demoralizing-a-nation.md

 According to Bezmenov, this process can take 15 to 30 years which is the range of a generation.
 The young are lured into marxism.
 The older generation dies and what do you know?
 You suddenly have less capitalists and more marxists.
 According to a [2006 survey](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.147.6141&rep=rep1&type=pdf), "social science" fields contain the most self-identified marxists at 25.5 percent.

 Replace labor rights from the communist manifesto with any other victim class that the social justice warriors elevate like gays, trans, or blacks and you've got social justice.
-Social justice is just communism in a funny hat.
+Social justice is just marxism in a funny hat.
 A fabulous hat.

 Social justice is pounded into the soft heads of the younger generation by these marxists until they become puppets.
 I like to call this stage "brain smoothing" and those people afflicted with this illness are "smooth brains."
 These idealogical arguments are used to pit the oppressor against the oppressed and inevitably result in violence _see destabilization stage_.
 You can't build a house on shifting sand.
 You can't form a stabilized society